 In other words, Poulsen says each call to action should have data embedded that identify which person responded from a particular channel, whether it’s email, social, digital, or so on.

 “Even direct mail calls to action should have distinct CTA URLs or unique QR codes that allow you to measure how each channel performs and link it back to each distinct customer’s behavior,” she shares.

 3. Don’t get caught in ‘analysis paralysis’ by over-analyzing

 Though, yes, it’s beneficial to create test scenarios using different headlines, CTA-text, imagery, and so on, allow your reactions to be flexible in real-time.

 “A solid test plan upfront is a baseline for understanding how your multi-channel program structure performs, and don’t be afraid to modify along the way as you determine that tests don’t give you much insight,” Poulsen suggests.
 “Execute your ‘test and learn’ model methodically, make incremental changes, and use that to build your overall best practices and playbook for future programs.”

-4. Don’t forget about updating your cross-channel customer engagement touches after customer conversion
+4. Don’t forget about updating your distribution list